-Infective conjunctivitis is an infection of the conjunctiva (the front skin of the eye).
+Infective conjunctivitis is an infection of the thin skin, called the conjunctiva, on the front of the eye.
 It is very common.
-One or both eyes become red or pink, they may be sticky or watery and may have surface irritation.
+One or both eyes become red or pink, they may be sticky or watery and they may have surface irritation.
 Most cases clear in a few days without any treatment.
 Antibiotic drops or ointments may be advised if the infection is severe or does not settle.
-Marked eye pain, light hurting your eyes and reduced vision are not features of common infective conjunctivitis.
+Marked eye pain, light hurting your eyes and reduced vision are not typical in infective conjunctivitis.
 Tell your doctor if these or other worrying symptoms develop.
 Conjunctivitis in a newborn baby is different to the common 'sticky eye' of newborn babies, and needs urgent attention from a doctor.

 What is conjunctivitis?